Vlada0/DistributedSystems/README.md

 - MongoDb as the main data storage
 - Redis that is used for caching

+### Implemented
+- An API as a Data Warehouse
+- Distributed Mongo database with three replica sets
+- Reverse Proxy middleware
+- Load balancing on the Proxy's level
+- Redis caching on the Proxy's level
+- Swagger Open API Documentation

 ## Tickets
 ### Get (filtered) list of Tickets
 #### Request